Table of Contents

 </draw:SkiaShape>

-Use LockChildrenGestures to control which gestures reach nested controls:
+Use LockChildrenGestures when a parent layout should decide which gestures reach nested controls.

 <draw:SkiaLayout Type="Column" LockChildrenGestures="PassTap">